progstr/progstr.github.com/_posts/2011-12-23-filer-getting-started.md

 {.prettyprint .lang-ruby .language-ruby}

-Note: make sure your database table has an `avatar` column created already.
+Note: make sure your database table has an `avatar` string column created already.
 Future versions of the `progstr-filer` gem will let you generate migrations automatically.

 ### Public and private files